mnapoli/project-template/README.md

 ## Usage

-Now let's describe how you can use this project!

-For the sake of the example, I will include an unnecessarily explicit code block because the "Usage" section should contain examples.
+Describe how to use the project.
+A gif or a short code example is the best way to show how it works.
+Also keep paragraphs short and sentences simple: not everybody speaks english well.

-So here is how you can use this project as a basis for your own future repository:
+For the sake of the example here is how you can use this project template as a basis for your own repository:

 ```bash
 git clone https://github.com/mnapoli/project-template.git my-project